 The Conscious Leap

-This is similar to society vs the self.
+This is similar to society vs. the self.
 If finding humility is understanding the difference, the conscious leap is making it.
 When you realize that you are not a slave to society, you can grow.
 Don’t let what others think hold you back from what makes you happy.
-Life is yours to live, you must not follow the status quo.
-You must trust and follow your gut.
+Life is yours to live; You must not follow the status quo.
+Instead, trust and follow your gut.

-Your inner light is within yourself, it is something that takes growth.
+Your inner light is within yourself.
+It is something that takes growth.
 Seeing Brooks speak reminded me of what life is about.
 It’s about being your true self.
-When you let your light shine you let others shine.
+When you let your light shine, you allow others to shine.
 Let them feel it.

 For more info on where you can see speakers like David Brooks, go to Distinguished Speakers LA.